Türkiye to present oral arguments at ICJ on Israel's actions - Türkiye News

 The spokesperson said this process would lead to "legal determinations regarding the persecution of Palestinians."

-Ahmet Yıldız, the deputy minister, will deliver Ankara's oral presentation tomorrow, Keçeli confirmed.
+Ahmet Yıldız, the deputy minister, will deliver Ankara's oral presentation on Feb.
+26, Keçeli confirmed.

 The ICJ is currently conducting a week of hearings, with an unprecedented 52 countries offering their perspectives on Israel's occupation.
 The top U.N. court is expected to issue its opinion before the year's end, although it is non-binding.